My Cookie Journey

 Melting the brown sugar, butter, salt, and cinnamon in a small frying pan.

-1. Add the light brown sugar, butter, cinnamon, and salt to the frying pan over medium heat to melt and combine all the ingredients.
+Step 3: Add the light brown sugar, butter, cinnamon, and salt to the frying pan over medium heat.
+Stir until melted and combined.

 In a small frying pan reducing the brown sugar and butter to coat the pecans.